Whistleblower-web3/docs-v1/docs/roles-exchange.md

 ### About Confidential Data Viewing Permissions

+The following table shows the permissions to view confidential data (private key) in the Box when it is in these states.
+For example: when the Box is in Storing state, only Minter can view confidential data.

 | Status | Role |
 | --- | --- |
 | Storing | Minter |